 Check out a few of the airlines that offer stopover programs:

-- Singapore Airlines: Singapore is a popular connection point for flights to other parts of Asia and even long haul connections around the world, so scheduling in a stopover could be a great way to break up a long journey.
-Singapore Airlines has a few different stopover options that include a one night hotel stay.
+Singapore Airlines: Singapore is a popular connection point for flights to other parts of Asia and even long haul connections around the world, so scheduling in a stopover could be a great way to break up a long journey.
+Singapore Airlines has a few different stopover options that include a one night hotel stay, so depending on your flight times, you could plan a 2 day Singapore itinerary.

 These are just a few of the airlines that provide a pretty amazing layover benefits that can turn your annoying connection into a bonus vacation with a free stopover.